Ky1ezer0/ky1ez/README.md

-- 👋 Hi, I’m Kylez
+- 👋 Hi, Kylez here for the Python gang.
-- 👀 I’m interested in Python and Java
-- 🌱 I’m currently learning Python

 <!---
 ky1ez/ky1ez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.